PrintM3D/Quad-Fusion-Docs/getting-started/updating-sd-card-structure.md

 This is the recommended option.

-Go to the [M3D GitHub Promega Repository Releases](https://github.com/PrintM3D/Promega/releases) and download the latest release.
+Go to the [M3D GitHub Crane Repository Releases](https://github.com/PrintM3D/Crane/releases) and download the latest release.
 Download the _.zip_ folder for the extruder head that you currently have mounted.
-The Promega can come with either the K'tana \(two nozzles\) or the compound \(1 nozzle\).
+The Crane can come with either the K'tana \(two nozzles\) or the compound \(1 nozzle\).

 ![Downloading the Latest Release](../.gitbook/assets/wheretoinstallnewsdstuff.png)
 {% endtab %}